fmartirez15/AwesomeTravelHub/README.md

 ## Contribute

 We welcome contributions!
 If you have ideas for improvement or would like to report issues, please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-Explore the world with ease – AwesomeTravelHub is here to make your travel experience extraordinary!